 Symptoms of Behcets disease can vary from mild to very severe.
 Symptoms tend to appear, heal, and then recur (referred to as a flare) frequently over months or years.
 The most common symptoms of the disease are:

-A doctor may suspect Behcets disease if oral sores appear at least three times within a year and at least two of the following recurring symptoms appear:
+Behcets disease may be suspected if oral sores appear at least 3 times within a year and at least 2 of the following recurring symptoms appear:

 There is no cure for Behcets disease however, spontaneous regression may occur.
 Treatment is aimed at limiting and preventing complications from symptoms.
 With proper treatment, the disease can usually be managed fairly well.
 Treatment includes medications, rest, and exercise.